✨ Unlock Unlimited Data Exports & Disclosures Access with Tracenable Pro. Learn More →

 How Patanjali Foods reduced the environmental impact of its waste?

 Overall, Patanjali Foods's waste and hazardousness trends are mixed or inconclusive.
-A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.
+A more detailed review of its materials, industry standards, and operational changes would help clarify the net environmental impact of its waste strategy.a

 Want Full Access to Patanjali Foods's Waste Management Dataset?